Please view download, or print the updated version of this lesson plan by clicking on this PDF form: Community Connects Computer Basics.

-The Deck – Located in the top-left, it consists of cards you will use in your piles.
+The Deck – Located in the top-left, it consist of cards you will use in your piles.
 Click on the top card.
 It will draw a card and put it into an adjacent pile face-up.
 Clicking on the deck will draw another card.
 Once you have gone through the entire deck once, a large “O” will appear where the deck used to be.
 This lets you know that you have gone through the deck once and if you click on the “O”, the deck will be replaced again.
 You may go through the deck as many times as you wish.

 Suit Piles – Located at the top-right of the screen, these stacks are empty at the beginning of the game.
 This is where you will stack your cards in ascending order (From Ace, 2, 3 etc…) and in the same suit to win the game.

 To move a card from one pile to another pile, (left) click and hold (click and drag) and move your mouse so the card is on top of the pile that you want to move it to.
 After the card is “over” where you want to place it, release the left mouse button and it should stay in place.
 Sometimes, if you moved the card improperly, the card may fly back to its original position and you have to move it again.

 - An ace can be placed in the Suit Pile.